apioo/psx/doc/getting_started/tools.rst

 Command
 -------

-Provides an API to execute commands
+Provides an API to execute commands.
+Note you most likely have to add some sort of authentication so that only authorized users can trigger an specific command.

 .. code::